CDC Lies About, and Media Repeats, Risk of Dying from Measles

 Here’s what I mean: On March 11, the Times reported with respect to measles that “Before 1963, it infected some four million people every year in the United States alone.
 Nearly 50,000 of them would land in the hospital with complications like severe diarrhea, pneumonia and brain inflammation that sometimes resulted in lifelong disability.
 Of the 500 or so patients who died from these complications each year, most were children younger than 5.”

-The first point to make here is that, at an average of 500 deaths per year, the odds of dying from measles were less than the odds of dying from drowning in a bathtub; drowning in a swimming pool; slipping, tripping, or stumbling; or accidental suffocation in bed.
+The first point to make here is that, at an average of 500 deaths per year, the odds of dying from measles were slightly higher than the odds of dying from drowning in a bathtub; drowning in a swimming pool; slipping, tripping, or stumbling; or accidental suffocation in bed.
 While the incidence of measles had remained fairly steady over time, the mortality rate had already plummeted well prior to the introduction of the vaccine in 1962.
 Here’s what that looked like:

 This reduction in the mortality rate obviously had nothing to do with the vaccine.
 It was rather the result of an increasing standard of living, including better nutritional status among the population.
 Vitamin A deficiency, for example, is a known risk factor for complications from measles, and the World Health Organization (WHO) actually uses high dose vitamin A supplementation as a treatment for measles infection.
 (Rampant malnutrition is one of the major reasons measles mortality remains so high in developing countries.)